Making the most of your EPC assessment

 If you have any windows or doors that are wooden framed, make sure that they have been draughtproofed.
 Modern UPVC windows and doors are already fitted with draughtproofing so there’s no need to add any more to these.

-If the property has had any extensions built, any insulation retrofitted, or had a loft conversion, then it’s really useful to me if any documentation relating to the works is available to be recorded as evidence.
+If the property has had any extensions built, any insulation retrofitted, or had a loft conversion, then it’s really useful to me if any documentation relating to the works is available to be recorded as evidence (note: this is essential for ageing any loft conversions).

 The following are common documents sometimes needed in order to age or spec any works carried out on your property appropriately.
 These can be provided either on the day (I can take photos of them), or via email.